PRBonn/catkin_tools_fetch/README.md

 Defines a new verb `fetch` for [catkin_tools](https://github.com/catkin/catkin_tools).
-This verb is responsible to download external dependencies of the projects in a `catkin` workspace.
+This verb is responsible for downloading external dependencies of the projects in a `catkin` workspace.
 For now only git is supported.
 The tool is under heavy development.

 ## How to install ##